Greg Giraldo: Early life and education

 Giraldo was born in the Bronx and raised in Bayside, Queens.
 His father, Alfonso, was from Colombia and worked for Pan Am, and his mother, Dolores, was from Spain.
 Giraldo was raised Roman Catholic and spoke fluent Spanish.
 He was the oldest of three children (brother John and sister Elizabeth).
 Giraldo played the guitar in a band in his late teens/early twenties.

-Giraldo was an excellent student and was accepted into the private Jesuit Regis High School in Manhattan.
+Giraldo was an excellent student and received an academic scholarship to the private Jesuit Regis High School in Manhattan.
 After graduating from Regis in 1983, he earned a bachelor's degree in English from Columbia University in 1987.
 While at Columbia, he was an active member of the Psi Upsilon fraternity.

 Giraldo was admitted to Harvard Law School after achieving a near perfect score on his Law School Admission Test (LSAT), scoring in the 99th percentile of students taking the test.
 He earned a J.D. degree from Harvard Law School in 1990.